 The first implementation of CernVM-FS was based on grow-fs [Compostella10] [Thain05], which was originally provided as one of the private file system options available in Parrot.
 Ever since the design evolved and diverged, taking into account the works on HTTP- Fuse [Suzaki06] and content-delivery networks [Freedman03] [Nygren10] [Tolia03].
 Its current implementation provides the following key features:

-Use of the the Fuse kernel module that comes with in-kernel caching of file attributes
+- Use of the the Fuse kernel module that comes with in-kernel caching of file data and file attributes

-Capability to work in offline mode provided that all required files are cached
+- Capability to work in offline mode providing that all required files are cached

 In contrast to general purpose network file systems such as nfs or afs, CernVM-FS is particularly crafted for fast and scalable software distribution.
 Running and compiling software is a use case general purpose distributed file systems are not optimized for.
 In contrast to virtual machine images or Docker images, software installed in CernVM-FS does not need to be further packaged.
 Instead it is distributed and versioned file-by-file.
 In order to create and update a CernVM-FS repository, a distinguished machine, the so-called Release Manager Machine, is used.
 On such a release manager machine, a CernVM-FS repository is mounted in read/write mode by means of a union file system [Wright04].
 The union file system overlays the CernVM-FS read-only mount point by a writable scratch area.
 The CernVM-FS server tool kit merges changes written to the scratch area into the CernVM-FS repository.
 Merging and publishing changes can be triggered at user-defined points in time; it is an atomic operation.
 As such, a CernVM-FS repository is similar to a repository in the sense of a versioning system.

 On the client, only data and metadata of the software releases that are actually used are downloaded and cached.